-Senior Manager, Office of Economic Policy and Analysis
+Program Director, Office of Economic Policy & Analysis

 Areas of expertise: Climate change, air quality, global warming, environmental markets

-Susanne Brooks is an economic policy analyst in the Office of Economic Policy & Analysis, focusing primarily on U.S. climate and energy policy.
+Susanne Brooks is the Program Director for the Office of Economic Policy & Analysis, focusing primarily on U.S. climate and energy policy.

 Specifically, she works to develop and advocate environmentally responsible and economically sound policies aimed at reducing emissions of greenhouse gases and other air pollutants.
 She provides economic analysis to program staff, Congressional staff, and media, and works to shape market-based environmental policies across a variety of program areas.